This page should give an overview about the meanings of the nations flags in Civilization V. If you want to contribute, please see this thread.

 This symbol is also used in pop culture, as the sign on the shield of the Marvel superhero "Captain America".

-The flag of the Aztecs in Civilization 5 shows a stylized sun, which is probably referring to Tonatiuh, the Aztec god of the sun.
-This is also the god, which demanded human sacrifices from his followers, to which also the Aztecs unique power in Civilization 5 is refering to.
+The flag of the Aztecs in Civilization 5 shows a stylized sun, which probably symbolises Tonatiuh, the Aztec god of the sun.
+Tonatiuh demanded human sacrifices from his followers, to which the Aztecs unique power in Civilization 5 is likely referring.

 The flag of Arabia in Civilization 5 shows the Star and Crescent.
 It is not really a symbol for Islam, and might even have roots in earlier cultures, but is widely used in the flags of Islamic states, such as Turkey, Tunisia, Algeria and Pakistan.
 In the 20th century it has become a symbol of Arab nationalism.